epfl-dlab/transformers-CFG/examples/grammars/custom_json_grammars/README.md

 ## Quickstart

 There are multiple ways to represent json schemas.
-We provide recommendations on how to do this for two common formats: Typescript and json schemas.
+We provide recommendations on how to do this for two common formats: Typescript and json.

 <details>
 <summary> Example of a Typescript schema for a Student object </summary>